Living An Enriched Life

 My name is Lee Hayden and I’m very pleased you are visiting my website.
 I hope you will visit again and again.
 Please feel free to contact me by mobile phone at 702-945-1294 or by email at email@example.com.

-And, people agree that the quality of a person’s life is based on choices made by that person.
+And, people agree that the quality of a person’s life is based on a multitude of choices, both large and small, during their life journey.
 Most people confess making multiple poor choices.
 You may be a person who has make some poor choices and now desires to make a mid-course correction to achieve a more meaningful life.
 Or, you may be a young person who is starting their life and recognizes the critical importance of dialog with a life coach or mentor.
 Or, you may be a troubled person with a major need of guidance.
 If you are a person seeking a more meaningful life, then know this website is here to help.
 If you want to talk about your situation, please phone me at 702-945-1294.

 Having lived long enough, most people realize that life is a struggle.
 The vast majority of people probably wish to experience their best possible life, but most don’t make the proper choices to achieve such a life.
 Most people don’t 1) consult with a life coach, mentor, or mature professional adult to determine guiding concepts, 2) make a plan that provides their definitions of a satisfactory life, good life, or best possible life, 3) create a strategy for achieving each lifestyle, or 4) perform periodic re-assessments of their plan and strategy.
 Instead of making choices, these people drift through life.
 Some people are born lucky with mature parents who make good choices for them; yet, best choices usually derive from deep personal involvement as suggested by the Socrates imperatives “Knowi thyself” and “The unexamined life is not worth living”.